svermeulen/vim-yoink/README.md

 ```

 Now, hitting `<c-=>` after a paste will toggle between formatted and unformatted (equivalent to using the `=` key).
 By default pastes will not be formatted until you toggle it afterwards using `<c-=>` (however you can change this with a setting as described below)

+Note that yoink does not support swapping when doing paste in visual mode.
+However, if you also install [vim-subversive](https://github.com/svermeulen/vim-subversive), that actually does contain a map you can use for that.

 ## Commands